mudhakar/bamba/trainingdata/README.md

 ## Reproducing Bamba Training

 To reproduce the exact sequence of training data seen by Bamba, you must use the provided data as-is, without modifying directory structures or file names.
-The number of tokens per batch must also be TODO million.
+The number of tokens per batch must also be 1.6 million (1,572,864 to be precise).
+Bamba was trained on 192 GPUs in parallel.
-For training on fewer than TODO GPUs, you can increase `num_workers` and `batch_size` to compensate, and the data sequence will remain unchanged.
+For training on fewer than 192 GPUs, you can increase `num_workers` and `batch_size` to compensate, and the data sequence will remain unchanged.
+For example, using 64 GPUs with `num_workers=3, batch_size=6` will train identically to a model on 96 GPUs with `num_workers=2, batch_size=4`.
-If batches at the adjusted "batch_size" become too large to fit in GPU, gradient accumulation with smaller `batch_size` will also keep the data sequence preserved, so long as total tokens per step remains at TODO million.
+If batches at the adjusted `batch_size` become too large to fit in GPU, gradient accumulation with smaller `batch_size` will also keep the data sequence preserved, so long as total tokens per step remains at 1.6 million.

 The dataloader constructor uses a config file to construct the data pipeline stages.
 Bamba uses the following values:
 ```python